 In this article, we'll go over how to form company incorporation with a bank account for your separate legal entity.

-Note: Try Bonsai Cash if you are looking for a business bank account with no hidden fees or minimums.
+Note: Try Bonsai's business account if you are looking for a business bank account with no hidden fees or minimums.
 Our easy to set up merchant account allows you to create sub-accounts instantly to better organize your finances for business taxes, vacations, or retirement.
 Open an account today.

 There are many different banking options with different services, perks or benefits, and costs.
 Many banks and credit unions give services such as free checking, interest-free saving, or no fees along with a new bank account.
 After you review the best business bank accounts and pick which one you want, opening an account is pretty straightforward.